 Early Georgia History Facts

-1. Named after King George II, Georgia was established in 1732 as the last of the original 13 colonies.
+1. Named after King George II, the state of Georgia was established in 1732 as the last of the original 13 colonies.
 James Oglethorpe proposed using the area as a felon colony and refuge for London’s indebted prisoners, but it was ultimately founded to protect South Carolina from Spanish enemies in Florida.

-2. The Cherokee are one of the most prominent Native American tribes in Georgia.
+2. The Cherokee people are one of the most prominent Native American tribes in Georgia.
 When the Cherokee Nation government began meeting in New Echota (in Calhoun GA) in 1825, it was officially named their capital.
 This was the site of the first Cherokee newspaper, the Cherokee Phoenix, as well as the first Cherokee Supreme Courthouse.

 Famous Georgia Icons

-5. During his time in Savannah in 1793, Eli Whitney invented the Cotton Gin, which went on to transform the American economy.
+8. During his time in Savannah in 1793, Eli Whitney invented the Cotton Gin, which went on to transform the American economy.
 After learning about cotton production and the painstaking process of cleaning cotton while in Georgia, he built a machine that could remove seeds quickly, effectively changing the game for the south’s cotton farmers.

-6. Georgia was a major hub for the Civil Rights movement.
+9. Georgia was a major hub for the Civil Rights movement.
 In 1957, Martin Luther King Jr. co-founded the Southern Christian Leadership Conference in Atlanta, which played a significant role in organizing marches and protests.
-The SCLC is still active today, and remains committed to fighting for equal rights and justice in America.
+The SCLC is still active today and remains committed to fighting for equal rights and justice in America.

-7. Jimmy Carter, who served as the 39th President of the United States, is the only president from Georgia to date.
+10. Jimmy Carter, who served as the 39th President of the United States, is the only president from Georgia to date.
 Born in the small town of Plains, he helped manage his family’s peanut farm before getting involved in politics.
 The former Senator and Governor is also a high-profile proponent for the Georgia-based Habitat For Humanity NGO.

 State of Georgia Landmarks

-8. Georgia is known for its impressive natural beauty, from majestic mountains and pristine forests to countless creeks, lakes, and rivers.
+14. Georgia is known for its impressive natural beauty, from majestic mountains and pristine forests to countless creeks, lakes, and rivers.
 The 7 Natural Wonders of Georgia include Amicalola Falls, the Okefenokee Swamp, Providence Canyon, Radium Springs, Stone Mountain, Tallulah Gorge, and Warm Springs.

-10. Located in Fannin County, Springer Mountain is the southern terminus of the Appalachian Trail, which stretches 2,190 miles north to Maine.
+16. Located in Fannin County, Springer Mountain is the southern terminus of the Appalachian Trail, which stretches 2,190 miles north to Maine.
 There are some 76 miles of the Appalachian Trail in Georgia, including popular hikes from Woody Gap to Big Cedar Mountain and from 3 Forks to Springer Mountain.

-11. Georgia’s Stone Mountain is the world’s largest piece of exposed granite, with a base circumference of 3.8 miles and a height of 1,500 feet.
+17. Georgia’s Stone Mountain is the world’s largest piece of exposed granite, with a base circumference of 3.8 miles and a height of 1,500 feet.
 The controversial carving of Confederate Generals Jefferson Davis, Robert E. Lee, and Thomas “Stonewall” Jackson measures 90′ tall, 190′ wide, and 11′ deep, so it’s larger than Mount Rushmore!

-12. The Ocmulgee Mounds National Historical Park in Macon is a prehistoric Native American site with evidence of 17,000 years of continuous human habitation.
+18. The Ocmulgee Mounds National Historical Park in Macon is a prehistoric Native American site with evidence of 17,000 years of continuous human habitation.
 A 1933 archeological dig uncovered 2.5 million artifacts from various civilizations that lived on the Macon Plateau.
 Many of these artifacts remain on display at the national park’s museum.

-13. The highest elevation point in Georgia is Brasstown Bald, which towers 4,784 feet high.
+19. The highest elevation point in Georgia is Brasstown Bald, which towers 4,784 feet high.
 There’s a viewing platform at the top that offers 360º views, which are truly jaw-dropping when the fall colors in North Georgia reach their peak.
 On a clear day, you can see four states: Georgia, North Carolina, South Carolina, and Tennessee.

 Fun Facts About Georgia

-14. There are 71 streets in Atlanta that have some variant of “Peachtree” in their name.
+22. There are 71 streets in Atlanta that have some variant of “Peachtree” in their name.
 Many people assume this is due to Georgia’s reputation as “The Peach State.”
 But some historians believe the word is actually a reference to a Creek Indian settlement near Atlanta, “Standing Pitch Tree.”

-15. The official State Bird of Georgia is the Brown Thrasher; the State Fish is the Largemouth Bass; and the State Tree is the Southern Live Oak.
+23. The official State Bird of Georgia is the Brown Thrasher; the State Fish is the Largemouth Bass; and the State Tree is the Southern Live Oak.
 Georgia’s State Motto is “Wisdom, Justice, Moderation.”

-17. In 1943, the State of Georgia became the first state to lower the legal voting age from 21 to 18.
+25. In 1943, the State of Georgia became the first state to lower the legal voting age from 21 to 18.
 The campaign was famous for the slogan, “Old enough to fight, old enough to vote,” which referenced the fact that young adults who could not yet vote were fighting overseas in World War II.

 Interesting Facts About Georgia

-21. Known as “The Tree That Owns Itself,” there’s a white oak tree in Athens GA that, according to legend, has legal ownership of itself and all land within 8 feet of its base.
+29. Known as “The Tree That Owns Itself,” there’s a white oak tree in Athens GA that, according to legend, has legal ownership of itself and all land within 8 feet of its base.
 The tree that stands today is actually the “Son of the Tree That Owns Itself.”
 The original fell in a storm in 1942, but locals planted a seedling from the original tree in the same spot.

-22. Georgia is the birthplace of Juliette Gordon Low, founder of the Girl Scouts.
+30. Georgia is the birthplace of Juliette Gordon Low, founder of the Girl Scouts.
 Born in 1860 in Savannah, Low wanted to create a place where young girls could grow and learn leadership skills.
 Low’s home along Oglethorpe Avenue in Savannah was registered as a National Historic Landmark in 1965.

 Georgia Music Facts

-23. The ring shout is the oldest surviving African-American performance tradition in America.
+32. The ring shout is the oldest surviving African-American performance tradition in America.
 Originally practiced by enslaved Africans, it’s a combination of song, dance, and percussion, where worshipers move in a circle while stomping feet and clapping hands.
 The book Shout Because You’re Free documents GA’s McIntosh County Shouters.

-24. Rome GA was the birthplace of Ma Rainey, who’s known as “the Mother of the Blues.”
+33. Rome GA was the birthplace of Ma Rainey, who’s known as “the Mother of the Blues.”
 Widely considered among the first professional blues singers, Rainey was a turn-of-the-century vaudeville performer and later recorded with Louis Armstrong.
 She is honored every year at the Ma Rainey International Blues Festival in Columbus GA.

-25. The beloved song “Georgia on My Mind” was written in 1930 by Hoagy Carmichael and Stuart Gorrell.
+34. The beloved song “Georgia on My Mind” was written in 1930 by Hoagy Carmichael and Stuart Gorrell.
 But the tune is most commonly associated with Albany GA native Ray Charles, who recorded it for his 1960 album, “Genius Hits the Road.”
 In 1979, it was designated as Georgia’s official State Song.

 Georgia Food Facts

-28. Georgia is widely known as “the Peach State” due to its reputation for producing high-quality fruit, and peaches became the official State Fruit in 1995.
+40 Georgia is widely known as “the Peach State” due to its reputation for producing high-quality fruit, and peaches became the official State Fruit in 1995.
 In 1990, the Vidalia Onion (the sweetest onion in the world) was officially designated as Georgia’s State Vegetable, and in 1995 peanuts were selected as the official State Crop.

 41. Georgia is known as the pecan capital of the U.S., producing more than any other state.
 The city of Albany alone boasts 600,000+ pecan trees and hosts the National Pecan Festival.
 The annual celebration includes a parade, pecan-cooking contest, and crowning of the National Pecan Queen, among other activities.

-30. Coca-Cola was invented by Atlanta pharmacist John S. Pemberton in 1886.Originally created as a nerve tonic for exhaustion, the first glass was sold at Jacobs’ Pharmacy in downtown Atlanta.
+42. Coca-Cola was invented by Atlanta pharmacist John S. Pemberton in 1886.Originally created as a nerve tonic for exhaustion, the first glass was sold at Jacobs’ Pharmacy in downtown Atlanta.
 Today you can visit the World of Coca-Cola to explore the drink’s history and sample 100+ flavors from all around the world.